 A Thai Phake woman uses a striped girdle, called Chin which stretches from the waist down to the ankles.
-There exists a cloth belt encircling her waist.
-It is called Chairchin.
+There exists a cloth belt encircling her waist, it is called Chairchin.
 It has a width of about 6 cm and a length of 1.5 m.
-Young girls resort same upper-cloth structure, with the only difference being in size.
-It is called Fafek.
-The Thai Phake women are inclined towards beautification of themselves.
-They enhance their prettiness, by wearing multi-coloured blouse, called Chekhamchum.
+Young girls wear a similar upper-cloth structure, with the only difference being in size and is known as Fafek.
+The Thai Phake women pair their attires with multi-coloured blouse, called Chekhamchum.

 Gaam Kharu is a large-sized silver bangle with shimmering gold polish.
 Another fashionable earring is Lokaporo, wherein two gold or ruby or mina or enamel-plated, bird figures are conjoined together, back to back.
 Assamese costume has cast an enchanting spell on not only India, but on foreign nations also, because of their mind-blowing perfection.